Enhancing Low-light Light Field Images with A Deep Compensation Unfolding Network: Experiments

-\textbf{Training settings about sharing weight and loss configurations.} Sharing parameters across different optimization stages is known to be an effective method for reducing the number of model parameters and improving computational efficiency.
-To this end, we implemented parameter sharing during the optimization phase and recorded the results in Table \ref{tab:table-loss}, denoted as Ours-Share.
-The performance of Ours-Share exhibited a significant decrease compared to Ours, indicating that sharing parameters in the optimization phase restricted the solution space and was not applicable to the proposed method.
+\textbf{Independently optimized illumination map.} To demonstrate the effectiveness of our signal-dependent illumination map estimation strategy, we conducted an ablation study by independently optimizing the enhancement results and illumination maps, akin to the methodology by Wu et al. \cite{wu2022uretinex}.
+Specifically, we replaced the coarse illumination map estimation and subsequent closed-form solution with an optimization approach similar to that presented in Section \ref{sec:Method}.
+In this approach, we fixed the enhancement result $\textbf{L}_{n}^{k}$, and the illumination map was optimally solved.
+We denote this modified model as Ours-Dual.
+We evaluated the performance of both strategies on all datasets and presented the results in Table \ref{tab:ab-dual}, where the superior performance of Ours to Ours-Dual indicates the efficacy of the used signal-dependent illumination map estimation strategy.
+Moreover, this strategy facilitates a more concise model architecture.

+Additionally, we have provided visual representations of the estimated illumination maps for input low-light LF images, subject to amplification factors $\alpha =$ 0.1, 0.2, and 0.3, as depicted in Fig. \ref{fig:imap}.
+We can observe that the estimated illumination maps positively correlate with the brightness of the input low-light LF images.
+This correlation substantiates the proficiency of our IE module in adapting to and processing input LF images across a spectrum of brightness levels.

-Furthermore, we investigated the effectiveness of different loss components, namely L1, SSIM, and perceptual loss.
-Specifically, we evaluated the performance of Ours-L1, which utilized L1 loss as the baseline, and Ours-L1+SSIM, which incorporated both L1 and SSIM loss.
-The results in Table \ref{tab:table-loss} demonstrated a gradual improvement in performance, indicating that incorporating multiple loss components could enhance the proposed method's performance. \\
+\textbf{Loss configurations.} We investigated the effectiveness of different loss components, namely L1 loss $L_1$, SSIM loss $\texttt{SSIM}(\cdot)$, and perceptual loss $\texttt{Per}(\cdot)$.
+The results in Table \ref{tab:table-loss} demonstrate a gradual performance improvement, indicating that incorporating multiple loss components could enhance our DCUNet's performance.